-Self-education and study expenses
+Self-education and study expenses \(\sigma\)

-- You can claim self-education and study expenses if your course relates directly to your employment as a nurse or midwife and it: - maintains or improves the skills and knowledge you need for your current duties - results in or is likely to result in an increase in income from your current employment.
+- You can claim self-education and study expenses if your course relates directly to your employment as a police officer and it: - maintains or improves the skills and knowledge you need for your current duties - results in or is likely to result in an increase in income from your current employment. - 2 You can't claim a deduction if your study is only related in a general way or is designed to help you get a new job.
+For example, you can't claim for your Bachelor of Nursing if you're working as a police officer.